 Now that you know to not use the zoom function, the easiest fix for a subject that is too far away is to move closer to it.
 While taking super close up photos for other purposes is great, there is such as thing as too close for a custom phone case.
 Your goal is to nicely fill the screen with your subject’s face, and their upper shoulders.
 If it’s a group shot, ensure you get everyone together.

 Some people can sit on chairs in the front of your scene so you can ensure that you get a large group of people together in your shot.
 Some can even kneel on the ground.
-It’s best to never have more than five or six people together for a phone case photo, such as in this Customized Family Bumper Case(8).
+It’s best to never have more than five or six people together for a phone case photo.
 You can see how some people are situated above others.
 But if you have too many people, each individual will have a small face that you can’t see clearly enough.

 And remember not to get too close, such as when you’re taking a photo of your pet cat(9).
 Most cameras get blurry around three feet, unless you have a macro lens, which you won’t have on your smart phone.
 If you do, the same rules apply as to the zoom function, it will simply be too blurry to be of much use.